0rganizers/tasarch_cpp/docs/pages/movie.md

 ### Save States for Scrubbing, etc. {#savestates}

+### Breakpoints

+IDEA: can be managed by gdb, by exposing / making them able to be set, via watchpoints on special addresses (64bit kernel addresses should work?) or gdb commands

 # Proposed Design {#design}

 I propose the format is designed as follows (C++ classes, not necessarily how it looks on disk!).